codee-com/performance-demos/README.md

 * First, clone this repository as usual.
 * Second, run the `benchmark-omp-multi.sh` script to measure performance gain using OpenMP multi-threading on your CPU.
   * To run the script, it is necessary to have this software installed in the system: compilers `gcc` or `clang` to build OpenMP multi-threading versions; `unzip` or `sed` to run and benchmark the example codes.
+  * A valid Codee license and package is required.
+Please, [`contact us at codee.com`](https://www.codee.com/contact-us/).

 The following output corresponds to an execution on a laptop running Ubuntu 21.04 and equipped with an AMD Ryzen 4800H CPU and 16 GBs of RAM: